OneKey-Network/addressability-framework/mvp-spec/dsp-api.md

 ## Definitions

-A **Transaction** is the sending of SWAN Data from the Root Party through the SWAN ecosystem by consecutive Transmissions.
+A **Transaction** is the sending of PAF Data from the Root Party through the PAF ecosystem by consecutive Transmissions.

 A **Transmission** is the act of sharing Prebid SSO Data (Pseudonymous-Identifiers and Preferences) between two Contracting Parties of Prebid SSO: the Sender and the Receiver.
+Transactions are chainable.

 The **Sender** sends a **Transmission Request** and the **Receiver** sends back a **Transaction Response** which is composed of **Transmission Results**.